 That’s all well and good.
 Sometimes, though, we seem to forget about those who haven’t used WordPress before but want to see what all the fuss is about.

 If you’re new to WordPress, consider yourself no longer ignored!
-Let’s go over some of the basics of what WordPress is, installation types and some tips for using it.
+Let’s go over some of the basics of WordPress, installation types, and some tips for using it.

 While we’re at it, I’m going to throw a lot of different terms at you.
 If you’d like to learn more about these terms and what they mean, visit the Introduction to WordPress Terminology.